peterkappus/hugo-pk/content/blog/align-remote-teams-with-a-virtual-okr-festival/index.md

 ## Craft a compelling invitation!
 As any festival promoter will tell you, good promotion is key.
 Make it fun and compelling.
+Silly hats are definitely encouraged.
 Remind participants that:

 1. This is a chance to hear what people are planning to achieve next quarter
 2. Everyone is welcome but only the presenters are "required"